Londonderry and Enniskillen Railway: Construction and opening

-The Londonderry and Enniskillen Railway was incorporated in 1845.
+The Londonderry and Enniskillen Railway was incorporated by the Londonderry and Enniskillen Railway Act 1845 (8 & 9 Vict. c. xcviii).
 Construction began at Derry and followed the west bank of the River Foyle southwards 12 mi to Strabane, which was reached in 1847.
 The L&ER's terminus in Derry was Londonderry Foyle Road station on the west bank of the River Foyle.

 The line reached its summit at Fintona, County Tyrone, in 1853.
 Its final extension was from Fintona Junction, descending southwestwards to its terminus at Enniskillen, reached in 1854.
 Fintona Junction was just north of the town of Fintona, leaving the short stretch from the Junction to the town as a small branch line.

 In 1859 the Dundalk and Enniskillen Railway (D&ER) reached Enniskillen, connecting the D&ER with Dundalk on the Irish Sea.
 Omagh became a junction in September 1861 when the Portadown, Dungannon and Omagh Junction Railway reached it from the east.
 The Ulster Railway worked the PD&O, giving Omagh a link with Belfast.

 In 1868 the Enniskillen and Bundoran Railway opened, linking the Atlantic Coast towns of Bundoran and Ballyshannon with the L&ER at Bundoran Junction.

 Operation and takeover

 In 1862 the D&ER renamed itself the Irish North Western Railway (INW).
 In 1876 the INW merged with the Northern Railway of Ireland and the Ulster Railway to form the Great Northern Railway (GNR).
-The L&ER's lease continued and the company remained separate until the GNR absorbed it in 1883.
+The L&ER's lease continued and the company remained separate until the GNR absorbed it under the Londonderry and Enniskillen Railway Amalgamation Act 1883 (46 & 47 Vict. c. cxxx).